In this section, you’ll find a wealth of information about how Appli-Tec helps engineers solve tough application

 A process engineer called on Appli-Tec to help the company reduce labor and adhesive mixing costs.

-An engineer turned to Appli-Tec for an adhesive compound with high thermal conductivity and a 4-hour pot life for robotic dispensing.
+An engineer turned to Appli-Tec for an adhesive compound with high thermal conductivity and a 4-hour pot life.

 After repeated attempts to solve exposed circuit board failure rate of 20%, a manufacturer turned to Appli-Tec for help.